 Prior to joining The Trust in 2015, Lorena worked at the Hispanic Chamber Foundation and Hispanic Chamber of Commerce for 8 years, in various capacities.
 She lives in Thornton and enjoys spending time with her friends and family.

-Patricia has over 20 years of experience as an executive assistant in the private and nonprofit sectors.
+Patricia has more than 20 years of experience in the private and nonprofit sectors in human resources and administrative capacities.
 She holds a degree in workforce diversity enrichment from Metropolitan State University of Denver.
-Patricia resides in Lakewood with her two daughters and Cornish Rex cat.
+Patricia resides in Lakewood with her husband, youngest daughter and Shiba Inu dog.
+She enjoys spending time with her family, watching her daughter play competitive softball, being outdoors, reading and taking long motorcycle rides.

 Rachel has managed The Trust’s website since 1997.
 She joined the communications team in 2002, adding in-house graphic design to her duties in 2004.
-Rachel loves long hikes with husband, Dan, and hanging out with her golden retriever rescue dog, Suri.
+Rachel loves long hikes with husband, Dan, and hanging out with her two rescue dogs, Suri and Wickett.